Logo

 If you were injured in an accident that wasn’t your fault, the evidence you collect at the scene could be important in a personal injury case.
 Whether you are pursuing a case against another driver involved in the accident or find yourself the subject of a case, well-documented evidence will be key in establishing who is at fault for the accident and, thus, liable for the injured party’s losses.

-Based on The Benton Law Firm’s years of experience investigating and prosecuting personal injury cases, we will share a few tips for collecting valuable evidence at the scene of an accident.
+Based on Benton Accident & Injury Lawyers’s years of experience investigating and prosecuting personal injury cases, we will share a few tips for collecting valuable evidence at the scene of an accident.

 Even so, you can only do so much.
 You need to focus on keeping yourself healthy and safe.
 An experienced personal injury lawyer can help fill in the gaps in evidence you cannot collect alone.
 Contact us immediately for more personalized advice about your case.